 A couple is facing multiple charges after they were arrested for stealing fireworks and a hand tool from area businesses.

-The following day a couple matching the pair's description was observed stealing fireworks from Patriotic Fireworks located at 13251 Cortez Blvd. in Brooksville.
+The following day a couple matching the pair’s description were observed stealing fireworks from Patriotic Fireworks located at 13251 Cortez Blvd. in Brooksville.

 Then on July 3, employees from TNT Fireworks at 13100 Cortez Blvd. told investigators that they saw the couple stealing fireworks.